 All my love or all my hate

-With these lines, the speaker makes it clear that he is experiencing a feeling of both hatred and love at the same time.
+In these lines, the speaker clarifies that he is experiencing a feeling of both hatred and love at the same time.
 This is not a feeling of complacency or indifference.
-Rather, this is an intense feeling of both hatred and love at the same time.
-Although this seems contradictory, the speaker reveals that he has spent some time thinking about the feelings he is experiencing.
-And even though he has “ponder[ed] on it well”, he still concludes that he does not know whether he feels more hatred or more love toward his subject.
+Instead, this is an intense feeling of both hate and love at the same time.
+Although this seems contradictory, the speaker reveals that he has spent some time thinking about the emotions he is experiencing.
+And even though he has “ponder[ed] on it well,” he still concludes that he does not know whether he feels more hatred or more love toward his subject.
 This reveals that the speaker is actively seeking a resolution to his feelings, and though he has spent much time thinking and pondering this, he cannot decide whether he feels more love or hatred, and furthermore, he cannot understand why he feels this way.

 Surely, surely, thou wilt trust me